someengineering/resoto.com/blog/2022/05-16-resoto-metrics/index.md

 #### Time series

 A time series database like [Prometheus](https://prometheus.io/) does not store the details of an individual resource but instead stores the aggregated data over time.
 It then allows us to query that data and create charts to visualize the result.
 In the aggregated search above each of the results is what Prometheus calls a sample.
 A sample is a single value at a point in time in a time series.
-The `account` in each group is what's called a [label](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) in Prometheus.
+In our previous example the `cloud`, `account`, `region`, `type` and `status` in each group is what's called a [label](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) in Prometheus.
 Labels are `key: value` pairs that allow us to group samples.

 Prometheus has some basic graphing capabilities but to build a dashboard we want to use a better suited tool like [Grafana](https://grafana.com/).
-It can visualize data from a variety of different sources in a variety of different chart types, like this stacked line chart.
+It can visualize data from different sources in a variety of chart styles, like this stacked line chart.

 ![Instance cost over time](img/grafana_instances_total.png)

 So here's the plan.
-First we are going learn how to [configure Prometheus to fetch data from Resoto Metrics](#getting-started).
+First we will learn how to [configure Prometheus to fetch data from Resoto Metrics](#getting-started).
 Then how to [query that data inside Prometheus](#querying-a-metric).
-After that we explore from where Resoto retrieves its metrics configuration and how to [define our own custom metrics](#how-metrics-are-made).
+After that we explore from where Resoto retrieves its metrics configuration and how to [define our own metrics](#how-metrics-are-made).
 Finally we will use Grafana to [create a simple dashboard and visualize the data](#i-was-promised-a-metrics-dashboard).

 ## Getting Started